cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 The application has a few concurrent components, but their structure is rarely modified and developers can use public APIs without much concern for the internals.

-This is a big advantage and it lets us decide when it's time to look at the concurrency model.
+This is a big advantage and it lets us plan when it's time to look at the concurrency model.
 We normally suggest looking at the examples in the Elixir Lang guides, then schedule a couple of pairing sessions to look at the most significant components included in our codebase.

 Once we're done with the fundamentals, we approach concurrency patterns: pools, worker queues, tasks, etc. For such cases, we train only on our application codebase.